fearheaven/SimpleOres2/README.md

-SimpleCore
+SimpleOres2
 ==========

-Repository for the SimpleCore API by AleXndrTheGr8st
+Repository for SimpleOres 2 by AleXndrTheGr8st